shortstheory/dtn-unetstack/README.md

 #### Beacon

 The Beacon is a part of the DTNLink.
-It is a WakerBehavior, whose task is to periodically send a message to advertise the existence of a node to all neighbors by sending an empty DatagramReq on the Link with on the Unet broadcast address.
+It is a TickerBehavior, whose task is to periodically send a message to advertise the existence of a node to all neighbors by sending an empty DatagramReq on the Link with on the Unet broadcast address.

 Beacons are not explicitly required to advertise the existence of links.
 The DTNLink will snoop for packets sent on all Reliable links connected to it.
 If we detect a transmission during the beacon interval, then there is no need to send a Beacon on that Link for that interval.